 If the medical team disagree with the parents

-In the overwhelming majority of cases, parents and those with parental responsibility have the child’s interests at heart and are best placed to make decisions for them.
-Occasionally, the health team may have concerns that a particular decision might not be in a child’s interests.
+In the overwhelming majority of cases, parents and others with parental responsibility have the child’s interests at heart and are best placed to make decisions for them.
+Occasionally, the healthcare team may have concerns that a particular decision might not be in a child’s interests.

 Parental decision-making rights are linked to the duty to promote the child’s wellbeing and can be set to one side where the welfare of the child is at risk.
 Where such a disagreement arises, further discussion should take place and a second opinion offered, but it may be necessary to seek legal advice.
 In the interim, only emergency treatment that is essential to preserve life or prevent serious deterioration should be provided.